nec-research/EMU-KG/README.md

 ## Reproducibility

-To reproduce the results presented in the ARR 2023 Feb. paper _MUTUP – A new Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_, you can use the commands provided in `experiments_Mutup.sh`.
+To reproduce the results presented in the ICLR 2024 paper _EMU : Efficient Negative Sampling Method For Knowledge-Graph Link Prediction_, you can use the commands provided in `experiments_EMU.sh`.

 ## Infrustrucutre